cta-wave/dpctf-deploy/README.md

 ## Phase 3: Analyse recording using device observation framework

-The Observation Framework analyzes the video file recorded in phase 2 and automatically adds the results to the existing results of the corresponding session.
+The Observation Framework (OF) analyzes the video file recorded in phase 2 and automatically adds the results to the existing results of the corresponding session.
 Just like the Test Runner, the Observation Framework is setup in a docker container.

 ### Clone repository